 Books and supplies can come along at any time, but they simply will not be effective if your child is not receptive.

 For Texas groups and information, check out our Resource Directory above and then find the city nearest you.
-To find local support in other states, here’s a link to some e-mail lists, which will likely assist you in hooking up with someone near you and check’s Ann’s pages for your state if you are moving outside Texas.
+To find local support in other states, here’s a link to some e-mail lists, which will likely assist you in hooking up with someone near you.
+Also, check Facebook groups as most groups have now moved there.
+Just enter your homeschool and your town’s name.

 “The mighty oak was once a little nut that stood its ground.” ~Unknown